Para leer este artículo en español, haga clic aquí.

 Buncombe County offers drive-thru COVID-19 community testing at specified locations throughout the county.
 Community testing provides an easy and efficient way for those who live, work, or attend school in Buncombe County to get tested for COVID-19.

-Testing is available by appointment only.
+Testing at the fixed sites is available by appointment only.
 Here are the steps to sign up for community testing at one of the Buncombe County community testing sites:

 Step 1: Complete the Buncombe County COVID-19 Self-Checker.
 The self-checker will tell you whether or not you need to be tested.
 You can access the self-checker here.
 You can also call the Ready Team at (828) 419-0095 and they will help you to complete the self-checker.

 Step 2: If your self-checker results indicate that you need to be tested and you do not have a primary care provider who is providing COVID-19 testing or you cannot get tested at an urgent care, you will need to register for the testing site.
 You can register online or by calling the Ready Team.
 You must complete the registration form and wait for a call back (next step).

 Step 3: Once you have completed the registration, the Ready Team will call you within 2 business days to schedule your appointment.
 They will call from this number: (828) 419-0095.
 Do not show up at the testing site without an appointment.

 Step 4: Show up at the testing site at your scheduled date and time.

 Step 5: Wait for your testing results or access them online.
 Your test result will be available within 48 hours.
 While you are waiting for your test result, you should act as if you have COVID and reduce or eliminate your contact with others until your test results return.